petermartin/aki-resume/index.md

 </div>

 ## Overview
-Dependable team player focused on equity and increasing access to opportunities for children and at-risk communities.
+Dependable team player focused on equitable access to opportunities for children and at-risk communities.
 Patient communicator and collaborator willing to jump in where needed.
 Digital native with a diverse creative and administrative skillset.

 ## Skillset